tetra-devs/maingame/README.md

 ### Our Aim

-To develop an interactive game which has a goal to teach the rich and vast language to the community.We are expecting to set some of the levels or checkpoints to our game to teach the **lanugate Sanskrit** to the players.
+To develop an interactive game which has a goal to teach the rich and vast language to the community.We are expecting to set some of the levels or checkpoints to our game to teach the **language Sanskrit** to the players.

 ### Development and Installation